IObundle/iob-soc/README.md

 RUN_DDR:= assign to 1 if the program runs from the DDR memory and 0 otherwise.
 This parameter is ignored if USE_DDR=0.
-If USE_DDR=1 and RUN_DDR=1, the SRAM memory can be accessed when the address' MSB is 1.
-If USE_DDR=1 and RUN_DDR=0, the DDR is used to store data only; it can be accessed when the address' MSB is 1.
+If USE_DDR=1 and RUN_DDR=1, the SRAM memory can be accessed when the address MSB is 1.
+If USE_DDR=1 and RUN_DDR=0, the DDR is used to store data only; it can be accessed when the address MSB is 1.

 DDR_ADDR_W: log2 size of DDR, addresses from 0 to 2<sup>DDR_ADDR_W</sup>-1

-USE_BOOT: assign to 1 to load a program received by the UART and boot from it or 0 other wise.
+USE_BOOT: assign to 1 to load a program received by the UART and boot from it, or to 0 otherwise.

-BOOTROM_ADDR_W: log2 size of the boot ROM, which should be enough for the bootloader program and data.
+BOOTROM_ADDR_W: log2 size of the boot ROM, which should be sufficient to hold the bootloader program and data.

 N_SLAVES: Number of slaves (peripherals).

-Assign peripheral IDs serially: 0, 1, 2, etc, in the following lines, for example:
+Then, assign peripheral IDs serially: 0, 1, 2, etc, for example:
 UART:=0
+SPI:=1
+...

 SIM_DIR: path to a directory containing scripts for running RTL simulation.